tcaraway/DnD/README.md

 Character.java - contains all the information related to a character.
 What is altered during the course of the program.

 CharacterCreatorUI.java - thousands of lines that make up the user interface.
 The methods here are mostly all transitions from one panel to another (while altering the character object in some way).
+NOTE : Neatbean GUI builder tool was used to make the user interface.

 CharacterWriter.java - class in charge of printing all of the character's information onto a file.